 During the 2017-2018 academic year, there were 19,395 undergraduates at UNC Chapel Hill with 18,505 being full-time and 890 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UNC Chapel Hill, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UNC Chapel Hill, approximately 28% of students took out student loans averaging $6,478 a year.
-That adds up to $25,912 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UNC Chapel Hill, approximately 22% of students took out student loans averaging $7,375 a year.
+That adds up to $29,500 over four years for those students.

-Location of University of North Carolina at Chapel Hill
+Get more details about the location of University of North Carolina at Chapel Hill.

 Contact details for UNC Chapel Hill are given below.

 |Address:||103 South Bldg Cb 9100, Chapel Hill, NC 27599|

 |Communication & Media Studies||637||$37,726|